 PhD degrees can be taken on a part-time basis with a minimum of six years' study.
 Part-time students have access to the same facilities as full-time students.

-For funding information, including University awards and ESRC funding pathway details, please see our general Funding page, as well as the 'funding' pages within the relevant programme micro-sites.
+For funding information, including University awards and ESRC funding pathway details, please see our Scholarships information, as well as the 'funding' pages within the relevant programme micro-sites.